 So what’s the big deal with frequent snoring?
 Many would say that the main problem with snoring is that it keeps other awake.
 Whiles this is true, a more dangerous reason comes down to the health issues that are associated with regular snoring.
-The act of snoring could stem from a sleep disorder known as sleep apena.
-According to the National Sleep Foundation, an estimated 18 million american adults have sleep apena which can lead to other problems such as high blood pressure, stroke, heart attack, or depression.
+The act of snoring could stem from a sleep disorder known as sleep apnea.
+According to the National Sleep Foundation, an estimated 18 million American adults have sleep apnea which can lead to other problems such as high blood pressure, stroke, heart attack, or depression.

 There are several factors which increase the likelihood of snoring.
 Often times, issues can be resolved by taking action to improve your health.
 Other times, one is genetically predisposed and unable to help their self.